Enabling Economic Empowerment

 The Cisco2nd Tier initiative was created to ensure that a “Good Faith Effort” is made to maximize contract opportunities for diverse suppliers that provide products and/or services to Cisco’s Prime suppliers.

 Cisco’s Prime Suppliers may be asked to provide 2nd Tier Reporting for existing contracts or upon award of a contract.
-It is Cisco’s intention that these Prime Suppliers will report 2nd Tier Spend on a calendar quarter basis through Cisco’s Comprehensive Vendor Management (CVM) Portal.
+It is Cisco’s intention that these Prime Suppliers will report 2nd Tier Spend on a calendar quarter basis through Cisco’s Vendor Management Portal (coming soon).

 This 2nd Tier Initiative serves as an enhancement to, and not as a replacement for, existing efforts aimed at increasing “direct” (1stTier) opportunities for diverse suppliers.